-Te Whatu Ora Taranaki was working through the changes to the Health New Zealand - Te Whatu Ora structure in line with national and regional guidance and developments.
+Te Whatu Ora Tairāwhiti was working through the ongoing changes to the Health New Zealand - Te Whatu Ora structure in line with national and regional guidance and developments.
 A regional approach was evident in many areas of service delivery.
-Legislative, contractual and regulatory requirements were being well managed.
+Legislative, contractual and regulatory requirements were being managed nationally and regionally.
 Health New Zealand - Te Whatu Ora sets the direction and goals, and monitoring occurs within the district, regionally and nationally.
-Long-established Māori lwi Partnership Board relationships are supporting ongoing development to improve outcomes and achieving equity for Māori, supported by meaningful leadership at district level and a Pouhāpai team.